-Earning American Airlines elite status will soon be easier.
-Starting in 2022, you’ll be able to earn status with your American Airlines credit card — without even stepping foot on an airplane.
+Now that it’s 2022, it’s easier than ever to earn American Airlines elite status.
+That’s because as of Jan.
+1, 2022, you can earn status with your American Airlines credit card — without even stepping foot on an airplane.

-On Tuesday, American announced its new outlook on loyalty, adopting a currency called Loyalty Points to track customers’ progress toward elite status.
-The redesigned AAdvantage program will allow most earned miles to count for elite status with the airline — a process that’s usually hard and requires time spent in the air.
+In Oct.
+2021, American announced its new outlook on loyalty, adopting a currency called Loyalty Points to track customers’ progress toward elite status.
+The redesigned AAdvantage program allows most earned miles to count toward elite status with the airline — a process that was previously hard and required time spent in the air.

 However, in 2022 only, activity earned in January and February will count toward both 2022 and 2023 elite status qualification, giving you two additional months to earn status.
-In addition, the airline also announced that it’s extending all members’ existing elite status by two months until March 31, 2022.
+In other words, you can now be earning American Airlines’ elite status via your co-branded credit cards.
+As a reminder, too, the airline previously announced that it’s extended all members’ existing elite status by two months until March 31, 2022.

-Once the new changes take effect, the number of Loyalty Points required for each elite status level will be as follows:
+As of Jan.
+1, 2022, the number of Loyalty Points required for each elite status level is as follows:

 In addition to earning Loyalty Points from spending on your AA credit card, points can also be earned by flying with American or one of its eligible partner airlines as well as shopping online or dining out.
 And all points earned from each method will be combined into one account.

 Earning American Airlines elite status through credit card spend